NexMaker-Fab/2023zjudem-7DE/docs/FinalProject/FinalProject.md

 If metal is detected, the metal trash bin door opens automatically.

 - <b>Metal and Conductive Sensor Check:</b>
-The object then passes through both a metal sensor and a conductive sensor.
-The conductive trash bin door opens only if the object is conductive but not metal.
+The object then passes through both a metal sensor and IR sensor.The conductive trash bin door opens only if the object is conductive but not metal.

-- <b>No Sensor Triggered:</b>
-If neither metal nor conductive sensors are triggered, the object is identified as neither metal nor conductive.In this case, the trash bin doors remain closed.

 The algorithm ensures an efficient sorting process, opening the appropriate bin doors based on the detected characteristics of the passing object.

-### MATERIALS USED and HOW to make it.
+### MATERIALS USED

-Loading .
-Loading . .
-Loading . . .
+We have printed our prototype by using 3D printer where used ABS Filament.

+### Design Details